stonepros/stone/doc/stonefs/snap-schedule.rst

 ==========================
 Snapshot Scheduling Module
 ==========================
-This module implements scheduled snapshots for CephFS.
+This module implements scheduled snapshots for StoneFS.
 It provides a user interface to add, query and remove snapshots schedules and retention policies, as well as a scheduler that takes the snapshots and prunes existing snapshots accordingly.